Authorized Parking Areas

 During the WPB (NWPB or EWPB) students are prohibited parking in any Faculty, Staff or Visitor parking lot or spaces , Inner Campus non-resident parking spaces, Lot H (Commuter or Lower Ferry Road Parking Lot), Lot D (North Lot or Law Student Parking Lot), and the Parking Garage roof deck or third level.

-Overnight Parking for Commuter or Graduate Students (Green Permits), Resident Commuters (Purple Permits), Law Students (Silver Permits) or Visitors (Yellow Permits):
+Overnight Parking for Commuter or Graduate Students (Green Permits), Resident Commuters (Orange Permits), Law Students (Silver Permits) or Visitors (Yellow Permits):

-Once the WPB begins, any overnight parking on the main campus by Commuter or Graduate Students, Resident Commuters, Law Students or Visitors shall be in the first or second level of the Parking Garage and then A and B Lots.
+Once the WPB begins, any overnight parking on the main campus by Commuter or Graduate Students, Resident Commuters, Law Students or Visitors shall be in the first or second level of the Parking Garage and then A, B or C Lots.

 Leaving Vehicles on Campus during Break Periods or any Extended Time during the WPB: